-Who cannot take medicines for worms?
+Who cannot take worm medicine?

 Mebendazole is licensed for adults and for children over the age of 2 years.
 However, it is used to treat children from the age of 6 months if necessary.
 Mebendazole is usually avoided if you are pregnant or breastfeeding.
 If treatment in pregnancy is considered to be absolutely necessary it is safest to give it in the second or third trimester.

 For adults and for children aged over 2 years, you can buy mebendazole to treat threadworms, from your local pharmacy.
-If you need to treat threadworms in a child younger than 2 years of age, discuss this with your doctor.
+If you need to treat threadworms in a child under 2 years of age, discuss this with your doctor.
 If you have been abroad and think you have another type of worm infection, see your doctor.